Community Speedwatch is a scheme to allow volunteers to address speed concerns in their communities.

 4. Speedwatch is not enforcement: it is about raising awareness of speeding within communities and educating drivers.

-Barrington set up a speedwatch team last year due to the concerns of numerous residents about the speed of traffic through the village.
+Barrington set up a Speedwatch team in April 2015 due to the concerns of numerous residents about the speed of traffic through the village.

-In 2015 we carried out 15 sessions at five designated sites in the village.
-We have one site on each of the roads entering the village and one on the High Street so that we can remind people coming from all directions that we are a 30mph limit zone.
+Since then we have carried out numerous sessions at five designated sites in the village.
+We have one site on each of the roads entering the village and one on the High Street so that we can remind people coming from all directions that we are a 30 mph limit zone.

-We had 15 volunteers join up initially and we need 3 volunteers for each session.
-Volunteers can commit to as little or as much time as they would like.
-We would like to run sessions more frequently but would require more volunteers to do so.
+We have a growing number of volunteers who give up some time to help.
+We need 3 volunteers for each session.
+Volunteers can commit to as few or as many sessions as they would like.
+A session typically lasts an hour and a half.
+We would like to run sessions more frequently and that would be easier with more volunteers.

-If you would like to join our friendly team then please contact Clr Harriet Gardiner using the contact form opposite...
+If you would like to join our friendly team then please contact the team using the contact form opposite...